OSVR/OSVR-Tracker-Viewer/README.md

 ## Dependencies

 - OSVR-Core
-- OpenSceneGraph: tested with a post-2.8.5 release
+- OpenSceneGraph: tested with a post-2.8.5 release, and a recent 3.x release, so pretty much any version from the past few years. **Note that you must use a version of OpenSceneGraph built with the same version of Visual Studio you're using** (if you're using Visual Studio) - you can use an OSVR-Core binary snapshot itself with a wide range of different versions, but OSG must match versions.

 ## License

-Copyright 2014 Sensics, Inc. All rights reserved.

-(Intended to eventually be released under the Apache License v2.0)
+This project: Licensed under the Apache License, Version 2.0.